SodaMtnDew/MsShellcodeDev-Revision1/README.md

 # Requirements - To Build the Solution
 Main part: MsShellcodeDev -- Visual Studio 2026 is the recommended IDE to compile the solution, however, for those still prefer old MS IDEs such as Visual Studio 2019 & 2022, sln also provided for those IDEs, just remember to modify project settings such as platform toolset & SDK version provided by your IDE.
 However, since "Revision 1" already provided ARM64 (Apple Silicon, Snapdragon, etc.) supporting, Visual Studio 2015 & older IDEs no more supported.
 Addition info also provided, VS2017 was officially supported ARM64 after 17.5.8, but the SDK installed with it not might cause some unpredicted error messages, since both "ShellcodePrototype" & "ShellcodeSample" projects having ARM64 Release config for testing & referencing purpose, for compatibility consideration, VS2017 is not recommended.

+For those having legitimate license of any of those IDEs mentioned, I recommended not installing the community version because people prefer to develop "shellcode" offline; for those having no license, using community version has no problem, I guess most of you know how to protect your source codes & PE files built.

 Demonstration Video showing the building & execution of all projects of MsShellcodeDev-Rev1 using Visual Studio 2026 on Windows 11 as Guest OS of VMware Fusion on MacBoook Air ("ShellcodePrototype" & "ShellcodeSample" included)<br />
 [![Watch the video](https://github.com/SodaMtnDew/MsShellcodeDev/blob/main/images/MsShellcodeDev-Built@VS2026.png)](https://github.com/SodaMtnDew/MsShellcodeDev/blob/main/videos/MsShellcodeDev-Built@VS2026.mp4)